-III.
 Specific Considerations

-The NRC has developed specific questions that are separated into sections based on the topics and applicability to relevant stakeholders.
-These include: general questions related to license verification, general questions related to the NSTS, specific questions for licensees related to license verification, specific questions for licensees related to the NSTS, specific questions for Agreement States related to license verification, specific questions for Agreement States related to the NSTS, and other questions.
+The NRC has developed specific questions that are separated into sections based on the topics and applicability to relevant stakeholders including:

+- general questions related to license verification; - general questions related to the NSTS; - specific questions for licensees related to license verification; - specific questions for licensees related to the NSTS; - specific questions for Agreement States related to license verification; - specific questions for Agreement States related to the NSTS; and, - other questions.

 The NRC is requesting comments on license verification involving transfers of Category 3 quantities of radioactive material and the inclusion of Category 3 sources in the NSTS.
-Please note that Table 1 of Appendix A to 10 CFR part 37 provides the thresholds for Category 1 and Category 2 quantities of radioactive material and Appendix E of 10 CFR part 20 provides the thresholds for Category 1 and 2 sources included in NSTS.
-The list of radionuclides subject to physical security requirements in 10 CFR part 37 is different than the list of radionuclides included in NSTS.
-NRC regulations do not include a definition for Category 3 but the NRC has historically considered the Category 3 threshold to be greater than 1/10th of the Category 2 threshold but less than the Category 2 threshold.
+In so doing, NRC notes that Table 1 of Appendix A to 10 CFR Part 37 provides the thresholds for Category 1 and Category 2 quantities of radioactive material and Appendix E of 10 CFR Part 20 provides the thresholds for Category 1 and 2 sources included in NSTS.
+The list of radionuclides subject to physical security requirements in 10 CFR Part 37 is different than the list of radionuclides included in NSTS.
+NRC regulations do not include a definition for Category 3; however, the NRC has historically considered the Category 3 threshold to be greater than 1/10th of the Category 2 threshold, but less than the Category 2 threshold.

-Please be cautious in providing comments that contain specific examples and do not provide any specific official-use-only, safeguards, and/or classified information related to a specific facility.
+The NRC requests that interested stakeholders be cautious in providing comments that contain specific examples and do not provide any specific official-use-only, safeguards, and/or classified information related to a specific facility.